Wednesday (Pre-Conference), Nov. 6

 4:00 PM - 5:00 PMImmunity Unleashed: The Science of Induced ResistanceView

-Speaker: Dr. Glynn Percival, Bartlett Tree Research Laboratory
+Speaker: Glynn Percival, Ph.
+D., Bartlett Tree Research Laboratory

 During their lifetime, trees planted within urban landscapes are susceptible to pathogenic fungi and bacteria that, if uncontrolled, can result in tree decline and eventually death.
 Presently, conventional management relies heavily on repeat application of insecticides and/or fungicides applied as foliar sprays, trunk injection or soil drenches.
 Build-up of pathogen resistance coupled with environmental concerns means alternative methods of pest and disease management are warranted.